ICN Romance and Intimacy Center

 Rule #13: Establish an “after sex” routine!

-Some believe that the first fifteen minutes after sex are when you, the IC patient, can do the most good to prevent infection and reduce inflammation.
-Most women have been told that they should urinate after sex to expel any possible bacteria that may have been introduced to the bladder during sex.
+Some believe that the first fifteen minutes after sex are when you can do the most good to prevent infection and reduce inflammation.
+Most women have been told that they should urinate after sex to expel any possible bacteria that may have been introduced into the urethra and bladder during sex.
 This makes total sense, but it hasn’t been proven to completely eliminate possible infection and/or inflammation.

-Some patients may use a muscle relaxant and/or heating pads to reduce muscle spasms.
-The BodiHeat heating pad can be worn all day.
+Some patients may use a muscle relaxant (i.e. Baclofen, Flexeril, Valium) and/or heating pads to reduce muscle spasms.
+The BodiHeat heating pad can be worn all day but should be worn on the lower abdomen and/or front of the your underwear.
+Do NOT apply heat or cold directly to the vulva.
 Vaginal valium suppositories can be very helpful along with, if needed, some pain medication.

 During sex, each partner should listen to the cues of the other.
 If someone says “ouch”, pulls back, slows, falters or says “no” to something happening during sex, respect them.
 If it hurts, try something else.
 Be creative.
 Don’t take pain personally.
 It says nothing about your love for each other.
 If either partner is unfit for sexual activity, kiss them, give them a hug and remind them that your love is steadfast.